-Exact Force Measurement based on proven DMS measuring principles.
+Exact Force Measurement based on proven strain gauge measuring principles.

 Precise and Effective Force Sensors & Load Cells

 Force Sensors measure static and dynamic tensile and compressive forces - precisely and in virtually any condition.
 Our Force Sensors are based on the proven Strain gauge measuring principle.
 From Miniature Force Sensors to Donut Ring Force Transducers and Bending Beams to Load Cells - we offer a large selection of sensors for a wide variety of applications and industries.
 We are happy to assist you in the selection.

 We can adapt the sensors exactly to your needs or design a complete measurement solution.
 Get an overview of our versatile product range or contact us directly.

 Force Sensors for every application - Our Product Portfolio

 Force Sensors & Load Cells for every application

 Force Sensors can convert a force into an electrical signal.
 Their operation relies on measuring strain in a precision metal structure using foil strain gauges bonded to the surface of the metal.
 The structure can be built in a wide variety of forms depending on the force range and the application requirements.
 Our Load Cells range from 1 mN up to 10 Mega Newton.

 Features and benefits